smashwilson/az-infra/actions/azbuild/README.md

 # azbuild

-This is a GitHub action to build and push specialized Docker containers to [quay.io](https://quay.io).
-It tags and pushes the built container image with a suffix matching the current git ref, with the exception that `master` becomes `latest`.
+This is a GitHub action to build and push specialized Docker containers to [DockerHub](https://hub.docker.com).
+It tags and pushes the built container image with a suffix matching the current git ref, with the exception that `main` or `master` become `latest`.

 | Environment variable | Description |
 | --- | --- |